 Add green chilli and tomato and cook for another 2-3 minutes.

-Add turmeric powder and red chilli powder and the cooked dal.
+Now add turmeric powder and red chilli powder.

 For tempering, heat ghee in a pan.